 The Grayson County Children’s Advocacy Center would like to invite you to be a part of recognizing April as Child Abuse Awareness and Prevention Month.
-Here are ways you can Stand Up for Children:
+Here are ways you can Stand Up for Kids:

 Here are some practical ways you can STAND UP for the children in your life.